Floor screed contractors

 • Anhydrite (Calcium Sulphate) Screed: Made from calcium sulphate instead of cement, it has a slower drying time but provides superior flexibility and minimal shrinkage.

-• Cement-Based Liquid Screed: Uses a cement binder, allowing for faster drying and compatibility with various adhesives and flooring types.
+• Cement-Based: Uses a cement binder, allowing for faster drying and compatibility with various adhesives and flooring types.

-• Fast-Drying Liquid Screed: Specially formulated for projects requiring quick turnaround times.
+• Fast-Drying: Specially formulated for projects requiring quick turnaround times.

 Comparison Table: Cement-Based vs. Anhydrite Liquid Screed